sricharankrishnan/react-click-image-play-youtube-video/README.md

 ### About
 A React component that can be integrated into your application code, to help display and play youtube video embeds inside a popup overlay that takes over your entire screen.
 The overlay is triggered with a click event that is bound to any valid HTML element (for example a button) and is not just restricted to buttons only.

 If you would like to see how this works, a demo project at <a href="https://codesandbox.io/s/react-youtube-overlay-component-demo-pg8kiw">this demo codesandbox</a> is available for you.

+Are you looking for this plugin that supports projects built with jQuery? <a href="https://github.com/sricharankrishnan/click-image-play-youtube-video">click here</a>.
 <br/><br/>

 ### Built Using